NMG Musicians Spotlight - Dave Pomeroy

 Acoustic Alchemy, Mose Allison, Chet Atkins, Adrian Belew, Dickie Betts, Clint Black, Karla Bonoff, Bonnie Bramlett, Garth Brooks, Sam Bush, Larry Carlton, Kim Carnes, Johnny Cash, Roseanne Cash, Beth Nielsen, Chapman, The Chieftains, Guy Clark, Steve Cropper, Rodney Crowell, Billy Dean, Iris DeMent, Joe Diffie, Jerry Douglas, Duane Eddy, John Fogerty, Peter Frampton, Vince Gill, Nanci Griffith, Emmylou Harris, John Hartford, John Hiatt, Don Henley, Faith Hill, Alan Jackson, Elton John, Eric Johnson, Phil Keaggy, Hal Ketchum, Earl Klugh, Mark Knopfler, Alison Krauss, Kris Kristofferson, Patty Loveless, Shelby Lynne, Raul Malo, Kathy Mattea, Tim McGraw, Don McLean, John Mellencamp, Edgar Meyer, Allison Moorer, Bill Monroe, Lorrie Morgan, Willie Nelson, Nitty Gritty Dirt Band, Tim O'Brien, Maura O'Connell, Mark O'Connor, Paul Overstreet, Carl Perkins, Bonnie Raitt, Tony Rice, Collin Raye, Peter Rowan, Earl Scruggs, Randy Scruggs, Dan Seals, Ricky Skaggs, Jo-El Sonnier, Sting, Marty Stuart, Travis Tritt, Steve Wariner, Jimmy Webb, Jesse Winchester, Keith Whitley, David Wilcox, Don Williams, Steve Winwood, Victor Wooten, Trisha Yearwood.

-The following is taken from a recent 20 minute interview, meet Dave Pomeroy.
+The following is taken from my 20 minute interview, meet Dave Pomeroy.

 You can listen to this entire interview: Part 1 of 3 (4.8 MB) mp3 Part 2 of 3 (4.2 MB) mp3 Part 3 of 3 (5.7 MB) mp3